 People are getting frustrated about their tax returns, but not for the usual reasons.

-As a courtesy, Great River Regional Library (GRRL) branches distribute state and federal tax forms.
-This year, people are getting frustrated because the income tax forms they want aren't available.
-But the unavailability is due to factors outside the library's control.
+As a courtesy, branches of the Great River Regional Library (GRRL) system distribute state and federal tax forms.
+This year some people are getting frustrated with library staff because the income tax forms they want are unavailable due to factors mostly outside the library’s control.

 GRRL ordered its supply of tax forms from the Internal Revenue Service (IRS) in October 2010.
-Delivery was delayed after Congress extended the Bush tax cuts and forms had to be revised.
+Delivery was delayed after Congress extended the Bush tax cuts in December and forms had to be revised.
 The first order arrived in January and the library quickly ran out and had to reorder.
 The reorder has not yet arrived.
-In addition, a binder of those forms not used by most people but available for copying didn't arrive until mid-February.
+In addition, a binder of those forms not used by most people but available for copying did not arrive at the library until mid-February.

 Libraries are not obliged to provide tax forms, and GRRL has discussed discontinuing the service because it is time-consuming and costly.
 The public often ask staff to provide assistance on which forms to fill in or even on how to fill them in, but librarians are not qualified to provide that assistance.

-The official source of IRS tax products is the IRS forms and publications resource page at https://www.irs.gov/forms-pubs.
+The official online source of IRS tax products is the IRS forms and publications resource page at https://www.irs.gov/forms-pubs.